BonzaiThePenguin/WikiSort/Chapter 3: In-Place.md

-    2. insert them into B where they belong the rule for inserting is that the first value of each A block must be less than or equal to the LAST value of the PREVIOUS B block [ A ][  B  ][ A ][B][ A ][ A ][   B   ][ A ][  B ][ A ][B][ A ][   B   ]
+    2. insert them into B where they belong the rule for inserting is that the first value of each A block must be less than or equal to the LAST value of the NEXT B block [ A ][  B  ][ A ][B][ A ][ A ][   B   ][ A ][  B ][ A ][B][ A ][   B   ]

     3. merge each [A][B] combination